-In Data Catalog service, when a table is clicked, the Asset Details view page is displayed.
+In Data Catalog service, when a table (in blue color link) is clicked, the Asset Details view page is displayed.

-If a user is not authorized to click or view table details, it implies that the user permissions have not been set-up in Ranger.
+If a user is not authorized to click or view table details, it implies that the user permissions have not been set-up in the Ranger.